Sales Phone 1.800.979.5799 Support Headphone 1.877.317.4111

 Does Your Website Have These Accessibility Features?

-What exactly does an accessible website look like?
+How do you exactly make a website accessible?
 It all comes down to features that offer differently abled people different ways of accessing the same content.
 These include:

 • Closed captions for videos – This ensures that even the hard of hearing can fully appreciate your video walkthroughs or Q&A sessions.